How can I upgrade my account?

 How can I cancel my account?

 Simply call our customer support team, or contact us and we’ll check your contract then make the necessary arrangements.

 Don’t forget that if you’re a new customer you are protected by our 14-day cooling-off period.
 This provides a great opportunity to try the system in full before your contract starts.

 What happens when I reach my data limit before the end of the month?

-We have a range of data boosters to meet whatever size of need you require.
-They allow you to stretch your allowance even further, whether that’s because you’re gripped by Game of Thrones and are on a binge or your business is booming and you need to transfer larger files more frequently.
+For certain packages (excluding new Konnect packages introduced in December 2018), we have a variety of data boost options to meet your needs.
+They allow you to stretch your allowance even further.
 Our bolt-ons start with a 3GB Booster and go all the way up to a 100GB Booster with a variety in between.
-Whatever your needs, you’ll never get caught short again.

 How do I know if I need a Pro tariff?

 Certain types of usage necessitate a Pro tariff set-up.
 For example, if you’re intending to (i) remotely use CCTV through your satellite broadband system then you will need open ports which only come with a Pro tariff; or (ii) use your system to link with a Virtual Private Network then you will need a static IP address, which only comes with a Pro tariff.
 If you have any specific requirements over and above standard browsing and email we recommend that you talk to our support team first.